evinelias/CLINE-QWEN-CODE/README.md

 ## Overview
 Successfully integrated Qwen Code API into Cline by studying Kilo Code's implementation and adapting it for Cline's architecture.

+📦 Build Output
+✅ Successfully created VSIX package: dist/CLINE-QWEN-CODE.vsix (8.45 MB)
+    - Download CLINE-QWEN-CODE.vsix and install it on VSCode from clicking on extensions --> top right 3 dots --> install from VSIX

 ## ✅ Completed Tasks

 ### 1. Core API Implementation